 - Preheat oven to 350° F: As the dough chills, line a baking sheet with parchment paper and preheat the oven.

 - Prepare the dough: Shape it into 1-inch balls and place them on a prepared baking sheet.
 Make sure they are about 1 1⁄2 inches apart so that they don’t stick together.
 Once the baking sheet is full, roll the balls in confectioners’ sugar and place them back on the baking sheet.

 - Bake cookies: Add cookies to the preheated oven and bake for 10 to 12 minutes.
 Leave them to cool for 5 minutes then transfer them to a cooling rack and allow them to cool completely.

 Make sure the ingredients are at room temperature.
 To achieve the perfect fudgy, chewy texture the butter and eggs must be at room temperature before mixing all of the ingredients.

-Store crinkle cookies by placing them in an airtight container at room temperature for 5 days or refrigerate them for 1 week.
+Store crinkle cookies by placing them in an airtight container at room temperature for 5 days.

-It is likely that the dough was too warm after it was rolled into balls.
-This happens if you overwork the dough using warm hands while rolling so it is important to work quickly.
-If you notice the dough is too warm then pop the rolled dough into the fridge for ten minutes before baking to prevent this.
+It is likely the dough was too warm or overworked from using warm hands while rolling into balls.
+It is important to work quickly.
+If you notice the dough is too warm, then pop the baking sheet into the fridge for 10 minutes before baking to prevent this.

-Leavening agents such as baking soda and baking powder give the cookies their notorious crinkle effect.
+Leavening agents, such as baking soda and baking powder, give the cookies their notorious crinkle effect.
 Check that they are fresh and not expired.
-In addition, coating the cookie dough in sugar also helps to achieve a cracked look.
+In addition, generously coating the cookie dough in sugar also helps to achieve a cracked look.